ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

    SELECT * FROM EMPLOYEE
    DROP TABLE EMPLOYEE
    ```
-   To avoid conflicts with other users of the database, replace `EMPLOYEES` with a unique table name like `<your-initials>_EMPLOYEES`.
+   To avoid conflicts with other users of the database, replace `EMPLOYEE` with a unique table name like `<your-initials>_EMPLOYEE`.
    {: tip}

 ## Configure a group of clusters with {{site.data.keyword.satelliteshort}} config